A-therapist

 To inform the individual/carers of any relevant national societies, voluntary organisations and local groups for support of any ongoing needs, when possible.

-Discharge will always be documented in the client’s clinical notes.
+Discharge will always be documented in the client’s clinical notes and the client will be informed via email.
 A discharge letter may also be issued and shared when necessary.
-Discharge letters are issued within 3 weeks of the point of discharge/transition.
+Discharge letters are issued within 14 days of the point of discharge/transition.

 No extra charge is made for a standard discharge letter, which will be a brief (1 page) document containing the following information: